-- 54. In accordance with Article 189(1) of the CRR, material aspects of all rating and estimation processes must be approved by the institution's management body or a committee designated by it, as well as by senior management.47 The ECB considers that Article 14(b) of Commission Delegated Regulation (EU) No 2022/439 provides a good understanding of the aspects that should at least be considered as material, and should therefore be approved at both levels. - 55.
-The ECB understands that the approval process envisaged by Article 189(1) of the CRR should include the documentation of the approvals, so that they can be made available for review at the request of the institution's internal audit or the competent authority. - 56.
+- 55. In accordance with Article 189(1) of the CRR, material aspects of all rating and estimation processes must be approved by the institution's management body or a committee designated by it, as well as by senior management.
+The ECB considers that Article 14(b) of Commission Delegated Regulation (EU) No 2022/439 provides a good understanding of the aspects that should at least be considered as material, and should therefore be approved at both levels. - 56.
+The ECB understands that the approval process envisaged by Article 189(1) of the CRR should include the documentation of the approvals, so that they can be made available for review at the request of the institution's internal audit or the competent authority. - 57.
 The institution should define which policies should be approved at both levels (management body and senior management) and this should be clarified in their respective mandates.
-At a minimum, the following should be considered as requiring approval at both levels: (i) risk management policies that could have a material impact on the institution's rating systems and risk estimates, and (ii) policies covering the risk of a third-party provider for model-related tasks ceasing to operate (in relation to IT infrastructure and contingency planning).48
+At a minimum, the following should be considered as requiring approval at both levels: (i) risk management policies that could have a material impact on the institution's rating systems and risk estimates, and (ii) policies covering the risk of a third-party provider for model-related tasks ceasing to operate (in relation to IT infrastructure and contingency planning). - 58.
+Senior management must provide notice to the management body or a designated committee thereof of material changes or exceptions from established policies.
+Consequently, institutions should be able to demonstrate which material changes or exceptions from established policies are communicated to the management body or a committee designated by it, and how this is done.
+To ensure compliance with this provision each institution should, in the ECB's view, have a policy in place which defines material

-46 See Article 189(1) and (3) of the CRR.
+See Article 189(1) and (3) of the CRR.

-47 If the decision-making process takes place in the same forum where management body and senior management members meet, institutions should ensure that the information is approved beforehand by senior management and that senior management is responsible for presenting it to the forum.
+If the decision-making process takes place in the same forum where management body and senior management members meet, institutions should ensure that the information is approved beforehand by senior management and that senior management is responsible for presenting it to the forum.